 When Lara Croft showed up in 1996, she was nothing like the typical video game heroes we were used to.
 Here was this brilliant, tough archaeologist who could handle herself in any situation, and she was the star of her own show, not some sidekick waiting to be rescued.

 Suddenly, Lara was everywhere.
 She ended up on magazine covers next to actual celebrities, people started copying her style, and everyone had an opinion about her.
-Love her or hate her, you couldn’t ignore her.
-When Angelina Jolie brought her to the big screen, it felt like watching a video game character become a real movie star.

 6. Halo (2001)